Golem-Base/rust-sdk/README.md

-# GolemBase SDK
+# Arkiv SDK for Rust

 This is part of the [Golem Base](https://github.com/Golem-Base) project, which is designed as a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).
 For an overview of Golem Base, **check out our [Litepaper](https://golem-base.io/wp-content/uploads/2025/03/GolemBase-Litepaper.pdf)**.

-This SDK allows you to use [GolemBase](https://github.com/Golem-Base) from Rust, it is available on [crates.io](https://crates.io/crates/golem-base-sdk), alng with its [generated documentation](https://docs.rs/golem-base-sdk).
+This SDK allows you to use [Arkiv](https://github.com/Golem-Base) from Rust, it is available on [crates.io](https://crates.io/crates/golem-base-sdk), alng with its [generated documentation](https://docs.rs/golem-base-sdk).
 We provide an [example application](https://github.com/Golem-Base/rust-sdk/tree/main/demo) to showcase how you can use this SDK.

 ## Getting started